 Temporal Concepts

 These terms are intended to align with terms used in OGC 16-071r3.
-The only temporal frame used in this GeoPose standard is "Unix Time": seconds since the Unix Epoch of 1 January 1970 measured by a virtual "Unix clock", ticking once per "Unix second", and omitting any corrections such as leap seconds.
+The only temporal frame used in this GeoPose standard is "Unix Time": Seconds since the Unix Epoch of 1 January 1970 measured by a virtual "Unix clock", ticking once per "Unix second", and omitting any corrections such as leap seconds.
 Times before 1 January 1972 are not precisely related to another temporal frame but the value at UTC 1 January 1972 was +63,072,000.
 This allows precise conversion to and from modern temporal frames.
 Note that the GeoPose standard does not reference a calendar and encoded values are representations of the count of seconds, rather than a calendar-relative date and time.
 These times may be converted to UTC and expressed as text (e.g. with ISO 8601-1:2019 and ISO 8601-2:2019) relative to a specific calendar but this is outside the GeoPose scope.

 A temporal frame is a specification for the interpretation of points on a Time Line as Instants in relation to a specified epoch.